 Will this leave Europe short of oil?

 Some European nations could still have their oil supplies significantly squeezed by the ban.

 Lithuania and Finland imported about 80% of their oil from Russia in November last year.

 However, EU countries can buy oil from other producers.

 Earlier this year, the IEA - a club of oil importing countries - agreed to release 120m barrels-worth of crude from their stocks, and President Biden ordered a major release of oil from America's reserves.

 The US has declared a complete ban on Russian oil imports, and the volume of oil imports by the UK has fallen sharply in the last year.

 Helped by soaring energy prices, Russia received an estimated €400bn ($430bn, £341bn) over the past year from oil and gas exports to Europe.

 The EU says its latest sanctions could cut the amount of oil it buys from Russia by 90%.
-However, this will take several months to come into full effect, and even then Russia will be able to sell oil elsewhere around the world.
+However, this will take months to come into full effect, and even then Russia will be able to sell oil elsewhere in the world.

 India and China have both been buying more Russian crude in recent months.